 I love the art of Rosa Rolanda because you can see her love and passion for art and for life in her work.
 She says she paints to “delight and amuse.”
 After reading this article on her and her life and influences, she seems to have a joyful, passionate, and wandering spirit.
 Rosa Rolanda experimented in just about every art medium, traveled extensively, and let life be her muse.

 This self-portrait of Rosa Rolanda from the Mexican artwork exhibit at the Dallas Museum of Art last Spring is chock full of all sorts of interesting images and stories.
 The label text didn’t provide much context, but I found a picture of the label from another museum that told of the break-up of her marriage and how this painting shows her devastation about that event.
 (Her husband cheated on her, and then they grew apart and separated but never divorced).

 Rosa Rolanda Activity

-I incorporated the following activity suggestion in my monthly Artworks of the Week bundle for the members of The Resource Library for Art Teachers for Hispanic-Heritage Month.
+I incorporated the following activity suggestion in my monthly Artworks of the Week bundle for the members of The Curated Connection Library for Hispanic-Heritage Month.
 One of the Resource Library members, Janet, used this artwork in her classroom and said the following:

 “I used Rosa Rolanda’s self-portrait as an opening activity of a new unit with my 8th graders, and they LOVED it!
-Best and most thoughtful responses I’ve gotten from them on an art viewing exercise, so thank you!” — Janet, Resource Library member
+Best and most thoughtful responses I’ve gotten from them on an art viewing exercise, so thank you!” — Janet, Curated Connections Library member

 Try out the following learning activity with this painting from Rosa Rolanda to get kids noticing and interpreting the many details in Rosa Rolanda’s portrait.